 Later that evening, after returning to his dark, cold estate, Scrooge receives a chilling visit from the ghost of his dead partner, Jacob Marley.
 Marley, who bears the weight of many long chains and padlocks, relates his story: as punishment for his self-serving greed, his spirit has been doomed to wander the earth weighted down with the chains of animosity and vanity that he forged in life.
 Marley hopes to save Scrooge from sharing the same fate and tells him that he will be visited by three spirits.
 Then Marley leaves, and Scrooge falls into a deep sleep.

-A dark, hooded figure, the Ghost of Christmas Future, leads Scrooge through a sequence of mysterious scenes relating to an unnamed man’s recent death: business men discussing the dead man’s riches, children laughing at the grave, some looters trading his personal effects for cash, and Mr. and Mrs. Cratchit mourning over the loss of their son.
-Scrooge, anxious to learn the lesson of his latest visitor, begs to know the name of the dead man.
-After pleading with the ghost, Scrooge finds himself in a churchyard, the Spirit pointing to a grave.
-Scrooge looks at the headstone and is terrified to find his own name.
-He desperately implores the Spirit to alter his fate, promising to renounce his selfish and insensitive ways and to honor Christmas with all his heart.
+A dark, hooded figure, the Ghost of Christmas Future, suddenly appears and leads Scrooge through a sequence of mysterious scenes relating to an unnamed man’s recent death.
+The Ghost shows Scrooge a lonely grave, but fear keeps Scrooge from looking at the name engraved on it.
+He watches looters steal the man’s eerily familiar things from his abandoned home and trade them for cash, while the Cratchits mourn the death of Tiny Tim.
+Scrooge, understanding the lesson, begs to know the name on the grave.
+Scrooge looks again to find the Spirit pointing to the stone.
+The face of it is revealed, and Scrooge is terrified to find his own name.
+He desperately implores the Spirit to alter his fate, promising to renounce his selfish ways and to honor Christmas with all his heart.
 Then the Spirit is gone, and Scrooge finds himself back in his own room.

-Overwhelmed with joy by the chance to redeem himself, and grateful that he has been returned to Christmas Day, Scrooge rushes out onto the street hoping to share his newfound Christmas spirit.
-He attends a party with Fred and all the Cratchits, and as the years pass, he holds true to his promise and honors Christmas.
-He treats Tiny Tim as if he were his own son and treats his fellow human beings with kindness, generosity, and warmth.
+Overwhelmed with joy by the chance to redeem himself, Scrooge shares his newfound Christmas spirit with his nephew Fred, the Cratchits, and the whole town, and as the years pass, he holds true to his promise to honor Christmas.
+He treats Tiny Tim like his own son, and treats his fellow humans with warmth, kindness, and generosity.